ten-protocol/go-ten/design/cryptography.md

 Privacy in Obscuro is achieved by:
-1. using local databases that run inside TEEs and write only encrypted data to disk
+1. Using local databases that run inside TEEs and write only encrypted data to disk
-2. the ledger (list of user transactions) is stored encrypted as rollups in Ethereum
+2. The ledger (list of user transactions) is stored encrypted as rollups in Ethereum
-3. users submitting transactions encrypted with a well known key (the Obscuro Key)
+3. Users submitting transactions in an encrypted channel using a well known key (the Obscuro Key)

 The first element can be achieved by using existing solutions like [edgelessDB](https://www.edgeless.systems/products/edgelessdb/).